 Commitments and Contingencies

-We are involved in a variety of other claims and other legal proceedings generally incidental to our normal business activities.
-While the outcome of any of these proceedings cannot be accurately predicted, we do not believe the ultimate resolution of any of these existing matters would have a material adverse effect on our financial condition or results of operations.
+The Company also is involved in a variety of claims and other legal proceedings generally incidental to its normal business activities.
+While the outcome of any of these proceedings cannot be accurately predicted, the Company does not believe the ultimate resolution of any of these existing matters would have a material adverse effect on its financial condition or results of operations.

 Commitments as a Result of Acquisitions